From Intern to Employee: What It Takes to Create a Successful Internship Program

 Finally, think about the compensation your program will offer.
 As internship programs have become more competitive some companies have started offering hourly pay, living or travel stipends, scholarships or other benefits to entice top candidates.
 If you don’t have the budget to offer monetary compensation to interns, think about other ways your program might benefit them.
 Do you offer mentorship opportunities or lunch events that help interns network with full-time employees?
 Lastly, be aware of the legal ramifications of offering paid and unpaid internships.
 The U.S. Department of Labor’s Fact Sheet #71 provides important guidelines about fair labor standards and internship programs.

 The details have been decided, now all you need to do is find a few great interns.
 Easier said than done, right?
-Many internship programs rely on college job boards or on-campus career centers to promote their internship offerings, and these are certainly a good place to start your search.
+Many internship programs rely on college job boards or on-campus career centers to promote their internship offerings.
+For this reason, these are certainly a good place to start your search.
 However, there are also a few less traditional talent sourcing options that might work better for your program.

 Are you looking for talent with specific tech skills?
-Find out if your local university offers courses that cover that skill, then reach out to the professor and see if you can speak to the class.
-The professor benefits from having a professional talk to their students and visiting a class in person allows you to engage directly with potential interns about your program.
+Find out if your local university offers courses that cover that skill.
+Then reach out to the professor and see if you can speak to the class.
+The professor benefits from having a professional talk to their students.
+By the same token, visiting a class in person allows you to engage directly with potential interns about your program.
 Another great way to find interested applicants is to reach out to student organizations or on-campus groups.
-These student groups tend to be organized around specific topics or issues and sharing your internship program with relevant groups could attract talent with a passion for the work you’re doing.
+These student groups tend to be organized around specific topics or issues.
+Thus, sharing your internship program with relevant groups could attract talent with a passion for the work you’re doing.